 What’s the solution?

 Enhanced Bypass!
-Configuring both of the switching FET’s Class-A!
+Configuring both of the switching FETs to operate in Class-A mode.

 By configuring a FET for gain (also referred to as wiring it “Class-A“) all the dynamics return (and then some), even if you only configure it with the slightest amount of gain, in this case: 0.3 to .06 dB.